0x00000002/read/idempotency.md

 ## Deletion idempotency

-One day Vasya receives a notification in telegrams that the API had a 404 response code.
+One day Vasya receives a notification by Telegram that the API had a 404 response code.
 According to Vasya's logs, this happened in the order cancellation API.

 Cancellation of the order was done through the request DELETE /v1/orders/:id.
 Inside the line with the order was simply removed.
 There was no need in soft delete (setting Deleted_at=now()).

-In this situation, the application sent the first request to cancel, but it was staymowled.
+In this situation, the application sent the first request to cancel, but it was timeouted.
 The application, without notifying the user, immediately made a request and received 404: the first request has already been executed and deleted the order.
 The user saw the message "unknown server error".

-It turns out that not only the API of creation, but also the removal of resources should be capacitated, - thought Vasya.
+It turns out that not only the API of creation, but also the removal of resources should be idempotent, - thought Vasya.

 Vasya considered the option to give 200 always, even if DELETE request in the database did not delete anything.
 But this created a risk to hide and miss possible problems.
 That's why he decided to make a soft delete and redo the cancellation API:

 1. from the database, he began to select all the orders, even those already cancelled with this id;
 2. If the order had already been deleted, and it was within the last n minutes (i.e. on the usual requests), the server began to give 200;